 The officers and coordinators of Suffolk Coastal Constituency Labour Party (CLP) are elected each year by members at our Annual General Meeting (AGM).
-The date for the next AGM will be announced in due course.

 The CLP’s Executive Committee (EC) handles the day-to-day running of the CLP and is made up of the ten officers with voting rights and one delegate from each of the CLP’s four branches.
 At least half of the fourteen EC members must be women.

 The CLP also elects a number of coordinators for specific areas of work.
 These coordinators attend EC meetings and report on their work but they do not have voting rights.

 Executive Committee roles (voting)

 The Chair provides leadership for the CLP.
 In CLP meetings the Chair makes sure business in conducted in a fair and open way so that all members have a stake in the direction of the CLP.
 The Chair works with other officers, especially the CLP Secretary, to put together a 12-month development plan setting out what the CLP needs to achieve over the coming year.
 The Chair also shares responsibility for the CLP's finances with the Treasurer.